Category Archives: Book Reviews

 None of us can know what tomorrow will hold, because each day has its good and its bad moments.
 So, when you ask your questions, forget about the troops outside and the fear inside.
 Our task is not to leave a record of what happened on this date for those who will inherit the Earth; history will take care of that.
 Therefore, we will speak about our daily lives, about the difficulties we have had to face.
 That is all the future will be interested in, because I do not believe very much will change in the next thousand years.

-The people proceed to ask the Copt 20 questions.
-Each chapter in the book details the Copt’s answer to their question.
+The people proceed to ask the Copt twenty questions.
+Each chapter in the book details the Copt’s answer to their questions.
 The questions and answers deal with matters close to the heart of all of us: love, fear, loss, death, beauty, courage, friendship, and dreams.
 Regardless of one’s religious persuasion, Manuscript Found in Accra is a treasure-trove of wisdom.
 It is a book that can be read over and over, with each reading giving new insight.

-My favorite chapter is the one where a person preparing to die in battle the next day asks:
+My favorite chapter is one where a person preparing to die in battle the next day asks:

 We were divided when what we wanted was unity.
 The cities that lay in path of the invaders suffered the consequences of a war they did not choose.
 What should the survivors tell their children?